rwu2359/CalPick/README.md

 ## Installation
-Download both FMP12 files, open Card-Cal_2 and look at the read-me script The Card-Cal_2 has been cloned, and should run a script op open to populate a single record which should bind the dates to your system.
+Download both FMP12 files, open Card-Cal_2 and look at the read-me script The Card-Cal_2 has been cloned, and should run a script On Open to populate a single record which should bind the dates to your system.
 Thanks to @JasonYoung for reminder on that one.

 ## Hosting
 The CardDatePickerRange file can be hosted so it can be available to all you solutions if required, make sure you edit scripts as outlined in the read-me